kanataidarov/face-mesh/README.md

 # face-mesh
-Detects landmarks on a face using the model by Google
+Detects landmarks on a face using Google Mediapipe